gbinal/p-o-d.github.com/implementation-guide.md

 Document any datasets or metadata in your enterprise data inventory that your agency does not believe can be made publicly available, in consultation with your Office of General Counsel or its equivalent.

-Publish your agency’s enterprise data inventory, with the aforementioned datasets removed, to a file located at [agency].gov/data.json and described using (at minimum) the common metadata listed at LINK.
+Publish your agency’s enterprise data inventory, with the aforementioned datasets removed, to a file located at [agency].gov/data.json and described using (at minimum) the [common core metadata](http://gsa-ocsit.github.com/project-open-data.github.com/schema/).
 While you could manually create this file in a text editor, it is recommended that you use one of the tools provided to generate this file automatically from your existing DMS or enterprise inventory file.

 ### Tools